 - The source of team culture

 - The importance of how we as coaches talk about errors

 - Your players must be comfortable taking risks

 - Ways to help players put errors behind them

 Those are discussions of some bigger picture ideas, but we have to also consider the more narrow view.
 By that I mean the specific exercise the player is in now.
-It is sufficiently challenging, for example?
+Is it sufficiently challenging, for example?
 Does it have elements which link to the player’s motivations?
 These are things we have to consider.
-Otherwise, we run the risk of loosing player focus and motivation.
+Otherwise, we run the risk of losing player focus and motivation.
 Once that happens, learning essentially stops.

 Feedback and Reinforcement

 I see reinforcement as a form of feedback, so I’m lumping these two together.
 Regular readers of this blog know feedback comes up often.
 Here are some examples.

 - Make sure the instructions and the feedback focus match

 - It’s more about the feedback than the drill